 - TV rooms with cable access

 UCR strives to offer residents a variety of restaurants with high-quality, authentic and healthy cuisine.
-You can enjoy meals at residential restaurants, campus restaurants, markets/convenience stores and even food trucks!
+You can enjoy meals at residential restaurants, campus restaurants, markets, and convenience stores !
 The best part of it all is that there are variety of dining plan options to fit your eating habits.

 Academic Resource Center